 This is a big one.
 It requires you to take inventory of yourself.
 Honestly.
 Taking a hard look at the true you help to identify those parts of yourself you put out there for the world to see.
 And the job of a good watch is to accentuate those public-facing aspects of your personality, while still staying true to your more private side.

-So take the well-known Myers-Briggs personality test (it’s free!) and figure out which of the distinct 16 personality types you match.
+So, take the well-known Myers-Briggs personality test (it’s free!) and figure out which of the distinct 16 personality types you match.
 Then go with your gut feelings on how that personality type would pair with watches.

 You could come up as, say, The Thinker, leaning to the quiet and reserved side, a thoughtful type drawn to intimate gatherings who would stay away from big and brash watches.
 An elegant dress watch like the Junghans Max Bill Automatic or the Vacheron Constantin Patrimony is more fitting for The Thinker.

 On the other end of the scale, you might turn out to be a Performer personality, living in the moment at the center of attention.
-That type calls for watches that get noticed, and perhaps something from the aviation arena such as the IWC Big Pilot.
+That type calls for watches that get noticed and perhaps something from the aviation arena such as the IWC Big Pilot.
 Or maybe the test finds you’re a Caregiver, in touch with emotions, best paired with the charms of classic watches such as the Cartier Tank.

 Step 3: Consider Where You’ll Wear Your Luxury Watch

-So we’ve, hopefully, got a clearer idea of who you are, now we should take a look at what you do.
+So we’ve, hopefully, got a clearer idea of who you are; now we should take a look at what you do.
 Or at least, specifically, what you will be doing while wearing the watch.
 Some realist reflection here is also helpful.
 If you don’t go to red-carpet galas now, chances are you’re not going to need a formal watch for them in the future.

 Step 4: Targeted Search with an Open Mind

 You’ve narrowed things down for a luxury watch, limited by price (step 1), type (step 2), and use (step 3).
 Next up, targeted searches.
 But where?
 Online, sure, and it’s good to buy directly from the watchmakers’ websites.
-But you can usually get better prices with similar trustworthiness from the long-established online watch retailers.
+However, you can usually get better prices with similar trustworthiness from the long-established online watch retailers.

 Browse the watch sites, focused on type, use, and price (searching, for example, a dive watch that can go dress-casual for $3,000).
 Flip along through images, images, and more images until one just stops you.
 And what if you’re not grabbed by that gotcha watch?
 Well, then you can get a little calculated about things.
 Make a checklist from the first three steps and apply the criteria to possible contenders.